rticommunity/rticonnextdds-examples/examples/connext_secure/certificate_revocation_list/c++11/README.md

 ```

 They will start communicating again, because of the
-`com.rti.serv.secure.authentication.identity_certificate_file_poll_period.millisec`
+`com.rti.serv.secure.files_poll_interval` property.
-property.
 This allows you to renew your certificates without having to restart
 your applications.